OpenDSA/OpenDSA/RST/en/FLSlides/NRClosure.rst

        is regular.
    |   By closure under intersection,
        :math:`L_4 = L_3 \cap \{a^{*}b^{*}\} = \{a^nb^n | n > 0\}` is regular.
    |   We already proved that :math:`L_4` is not regular.
 Contradiction.

+.. slide:: Things to Think About

+   | Is every language either regular or not regular?

+   | Regardless of "truth", can **we know** for every language if it is
+     regular or not regular?

+   | There are more infinite sets of strings than there are finite sets
+     of strings.
+   |   (Really?
+Aren't there an infinite number of finite
+       sets of strings?)

+   | Since any "description" of a language (as a RegEx, in English, as
+     a DFA) is ultimately a string, that means there are more languages than we can describe!